connervieira/Predator/docs/CONFIGURE.md

                     - This value can only be set to one of the following values:
                         - "instant" is the instantaneous frame-rate, calculated based on the time between the current frame and the previous frame.
 This value is inaccurate, but updates every frame.
                         - "average" is the average frame-rate, calculated based on the number of frames captured in the previous segment.
+                        - "hybrid" uses the short-term frame-rate, calculated by average frame-rate over a short period of time.
                 - `precision` is an integer number that determines how many decimal places the frame-rate will be displayed to.
         - `gps` contains configuration values for the stamp shown at the top of the frame, containing location information.
             - `color` is a list of three values between 0 and 255 that determines the font cover of the overlay stamp.